19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) may make an order setting aside or varying any order of the complaints committee under section 36S(16);

-(d) may direct the Registrar to inform either or both of the following of the decision of the court of 3 Judges:
+(d) may, in the case of a foreign lawyer who is registered under section 36P, direct the Registrar to inform either or both of the following of the decision of the court of 3 Judges:

 (i) the foreign authority having the function conferred by law of authorising or registering persons to practise law in the state or territory in which the foreign lawyer is duly authorised or registered to practise law;

 (ii) any relevant professional disciplinary body of the state or territory in which the foreign lawyer is duly authorised or registered to practise law; and

+[Act 22 of 2018 wef 01/11/2018]

 (e) may make such order as to the costs of and incidental to the proceedings under this section as the court of 3 Judges thinks fit.